The materials from which your

 dioxide system: It

-extinguishes fire by diluting flammable mixture of air and flammable gas or vapour to
+extinguishes fire by diluting flammable mixture of air and

 3. Dry Chemical